 Since we’re here talking about fillings, cavities, and tooth decay, we thought we’d take this opportunity to give you a quick rundown on how and why decay happens, and how to prevent it – in kid-friendly terms, of course.

 So…what can you do to prevent tooth decay and cavities?
 Brush and floss!
 Your kids (just like you) should brush at least twice every day – once after breakfast, once before bed, and ideally after every meal or beverage.
 They should floss every night, before their nightly brushing.
 When brushing and flossing is not an option, rinsing with water can be very helpful.

 If you’re looking for a pediatric dentist that’s gentle, fun, compassionate, and great with kids, you’ve come to the right place.
-If you have any questions about tooth colored fillings, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu and Dr. Nichole Ramsbottom at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.
+If you have any questions about tooth colored fillings, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu, Dr. Nichole Ramsbottom, and Dr. Jennifer Sielski at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.